declan-pxc/PLCnext-Training/PLC050 Fundamentals/README.md

 #### Application 1
 For each of the applications, press on the `+` sign in the Main program to add a new sheet for each.
 Also recommended to use new outputs for each `Y_` output so they are not overwritten.
+> Remember, when you want to change the project after downloading, you need to Right Click on the PLC and turn Debug __OFF__

 ![App1](https://github.com/user-attachments/assets/83151a60-6607-40b5-b036-fc70abbff884)
 <details>
   <summary> Solution </summary>
   <img src="https://github.com/user-attachments/assets/793e5f1b-dfa5-4359-86ca-0db5de94f54d" />
 </details>

 ![Bitwise Functions](https://github.com/user-attachments/assets/5ff1a420-7c31-40d2-b2e2-e4991c4c4f6d)

 #### Application 2